 Drainage and flooding on the highway

 Floods can occur during prolonged rainfall and after flash storms.
 The Environment Agency issues warnings when river and tide conditions are such that there is a risk of flooding.
-If you live in a low lying area and believe that your property may be at risk you should take steps to prepare for flooding to reduce damage to your property.

 Report flooding on the highway

 To report urgent problems of flooding please telephone 0300 1234 222 (24 hours during emergencies) giving details of the location.
 In extreme weather conditions with heavy rainfall, work will be prioritised depending upon the severity.